vxgmichel/pytango-meeting/minutes.md

 Documentation generation
 ------------------------
  - The PyTango ESRF website is still the default result in Google
->   -> we should redirect this URL to the official ReadTheDoc website.
+>   -> we should create a link on this URL to the official ReadTheDoc website.

  - Old PyTango documentations (PyTango version < 9.) are not hosted on RTD and should stay on the ESRF servers.

- - There is no documentaiton about documentation generation and mock system.
+ - There is no documentation about documentation generation and mock system.

- - PyTango documentation need to be reviewed:
+ - PyTango documentation needs to be reviewed:

 >   -> Make documentation up to date